- Most universal type of evaporator

 The rotation of the sphere which is flanged to the geared motor ensures an effective mixing of the product inside the vessel and wets the complete inner surface of the sphere, increasing the evaporation surface, therefore increasing the evaporation rate and hence shortening the evaporation time.

-The components with the lower boiling point are evaporated in the rotaring sphere first.Their vapours flow through a sleeve shaft intergrated in the drive and enter the condenser assembly.
+The components with the lower boiling point are evaporated in the rotating sphere first.Their vapours flow through a sleeve shaft integrated in the drive and enter the condenser assembly.
 The vapours are condensed and optionally cooled in an distillate cooler before being captured in a final distillate receiver.

 Rotating spherical flask

 The rotating spherical flask of 50 or 100l is made of corrosion-resistant material borosilicate glass 3.3 permitting an excellent observation of the evaporation process.
-To further intensivy the mixing and for powdery substances the rotary sphere can also be supplied with inwards raised indentations.
+The level inside the rotating can flask can be monitored with a RADAR-sensor.
+To further intensify the mixing and for powdery substances the rotary sphere can also be supplied with inwards raised indentations.
 The sphere is connected to the drive by means of flap screws in order to facilitate their removal.
 The glass spheres are optionally equipped with a hand hole with a quick relase cover to enable the addition of products directely into the sphere while being fixed to the drive.

 The glass sphere of the QVF® ROTADEST is mounted to a PTFE-lined steel shaft which is connected to a gear box directly driving the rotating shaft.
-The gear box permits the stepless adjustment of the number of revolutions of the sphere and is actuated by an electric motor.
-Optionally and alternatively an electric motor with frequency converter, setpoint adjuster and digital display can be provided.
-The rotating PTFE-sheeted vapour shaft is sealed by mechanical PTFE-seal at the upper end.
+The gear box permits the stepless adjustment of the number of revolutions of the sphere and can be actuated by an electric motor.
+Optionally and alternatively an electric motor with frequency converter can be provided.
+The rotating PTFE-sheeted vapour shaft is sealed by a mechanical PTFE-seal at the upper end permitting the reliable operation for slight overpressure or low vacuum.
 All rotating parts including the connection flange of the rotary sphere are protected by a safety cover.

 This module is the complete condenser part in which the condensate is condensed and collected.
 It essentially consists of a condenser with or without an after cooler, one or two recipients, the connecting pipes, including the necessary fixing as well as a vacuum connection.
 The condenser part is supported by a console attached to the housing.
 Condenser parts have already been designed and delivered in a variety of different models to cater to the special desires of the user.
 However, experience has shown that a wide field of application is covered by the varieties described below.
 They all have product feeding, concentrate and distillation extraction, connections to cooling water and vacuum as well as a ventilation and pressure measurement connection.